Will the EA be replaced by the CSP

-More changes to come, probably soon
+1. More changes coming soon

-Rumor has it (CSP) will eventually replace the Enterprise Agreement.
-We have seen some signs, we have heard whispers, but we have not seen any actual announcements yet.
 We definitely think the switch will happen, but Microsoft will take its time.
 They do not want to risk getting a bad reputation in the market by launching broken products.
 In our other blog we discussed the delays Microsoft faces in terms of getting their paperwork signed and processed on time.
 They will want to make sure everything is properly prepared before they move forward.
-Our guess is that the shift from EA to CSP will not happen within the next 12 months.
-We will discuss how Microsoft is going to make this change later on in this article, but first let us look at several other exciting rumors floating around.

-Minimum requirement EA
+2. Minimum requirement EA

 We have also heard that the minimum entry requirement for the Enterprise Agreement will most likely be increased from 500 to 1200 sometime in the near future.
 Again, this is not official yet.
 However, we think these two changes could be connected.
 Last year Microsoft announced in a blog post that the minimum would go up to 2400, but they received a lot of backlash from the market, especially from the Microsoft Partners.